The Mona Lisa Foundation

 Layer 6: Thin layer of lead white, and earth pigments.

-The results of the foregoing analyses indicate that all the pigments that were found were already available and in use at the commencement of the 16th Century.
+The results of the foregoing analyses indicate that all the pigments that were found were already available at the commencement of the 16th Century.

 Leonardo’s ‘Mona Lisa’ Palette

-Other pigments that are common to both paintings include azurite, blue copper, vermilion and umber.
+Other pigments that are common to both paintings include azurite, blue copper, vermilion, umber and even smalt.
 In fact both pictures feature significant amounts of earth pigments such as the various ranges of siennas, ochres and umbers; natural enough for a time before the development of artificial pigments.
 There are variations as to how black pigments are referred.

 Dating